sarimabbas/sarim-cs334/2_interactive_devices/1_inputs_resource_constraints/README.md

 #### Usage

-- Open the sketch file in Processing
+- Open the sketch from `src` in Processing
 - Look at the `setup()` function to see how to connect the pins of the GPIO to the respective components
 - Run the sketch